Rehan1100/TranslationRepo/README.md

 This end ponit give you the token. by using that token you can hit api's for know token expiry time is approximately 1 day but you can adjust according to your need.

+I have done as much code coverage as I could in given time, which is not 90 percent, but the remaining functionality is working.